AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/dita-ot/dita-ot-pass-and-use-aem-metadata-in-dita-ot.md

 #### Accessing the metadata.xml in temporary directory

-In the downloaded temporary files package you will notice a metadata.xml file where you can see the structure of the properties and values (see screenshot below)
+In the downloaded temporary files package, you will notice a metadata.xml file where you can see the structure of the properties and values (see screenshot below)
 ![metadata.xml structure and constructs](../../assets/publishing/publish-tempfiles-metadata-structure.png)

 ##### Understand metadata.xml